 Cabaletta Bio Presents New Interim Data from the DesCAARTes™ Phase 1 Trial at the 31st EADV Congress

-PHILADELPHIA, Sept.
-10, 2022 (GLOBE NEWSWIRE) -- Cabaletta Bio, Inc. CABA, a clinical-stage biotechnology company focused on the discovery and development of targeted cell therapies for patients with autoimmune diseases, today presented updated clinical and translational data through 6 months of follow-up in cohorts A1 through A4 as well as 28-day safety data and DSG3-CAART persistence data through day 29 for cohorts A1 through A5 from the DesCAARTes™ trial at the 31st European Academy of Dermatology and Venereology (EADV) Congress, which is being held in Milan, Italy from September 7-10, 2022.
+/EIN News/ -- PHILADELPHIA, Sept.
+10, 2022 (GLOBE NEWSWIRE) -- Cabaletta Bio, Inc. (Nasdaq: CABA), a clinical-stage biotechnology company focused on the discovery and development of targeted cell therapies for patients with autoimmune diseases, today presented updated clinical and translational data through 6 months of follow-up in cohorts A1 through A4 as well as 28-day safety data and DSG3-CAART persistence data through day 29 for cohorts A1 through A5 from the DesCAARTes™ trial at the 31st European Academy of Dermatology and Venereology (EADV) Congress, which is being held in Milan, Italy from September 7-10, 2022.

 “The new data continue to support the favorable safety profile of DSG3-CAART, with no dose-limiting toxicities, and one grade 1 cytokine release syndrome through cohort A5, at a dose of up to 7.5 billion DSG3-CAART cells.
 No clear trends in antibody levels or disease activity reduction were observed, though one subject in cohort A4 had no disease activity by three months post-infusion while reducing steroid usage during that period, an antibody titer that dropped more than 20% by three months post-infusion, and was the only patient in the first four cohorts that had detectable DSG3-CAART persistence at the 3 month time point following initial DSG3-CAART infusion,” said David J. Chang, M.D., Chief Medical Officer of Cabaletta.
 “The 2 to 3 fold increase in infusion dose in cohort A5 relative to cohort A4 did not result in a dose-dependent increase in one month DSG3-CAART persistence, suggesting strategies beyond single dose escalation may be required to potentially further increase DSG3-CAART in vivo exposure and generate durable clinical responses.
 We believe these data support a multiple infusion approach, and provide a rationale to prioritize the combination sub-study, which will employ pre-treatment with intravenous immunoglobulin and cyclophosphamide to potentially increase the in vivo expansion, persistence and activity of DSG3-CAART.”